JetBrains/resharper-unity/readme.md

 ## Roadmap

 There is no roadmap as such.
 I am not a Unity developer, so do not know what the common pain points are.
 If you'd like to suggest a feature, please [raise an issue](https://github.com/JetBrains/resharper-unity/issues).

+Some ideas:

+ * Generate MonoBehaviour message handlers by Alt+Insert
+ * Convert void method into CoRoutine (and updating usages)